mnjnsng/L1-MBRL/README.md

 ## Reproduce Results
 To reproduce the results in the paper, please refer to `./metrpo_gym_search_new.sh` and also the figures can be found in the Results folder

+## Changing Hyper-parameters

+# MBRL Parameters
+This repo is based on the MBBl-METRPO repo.
+And therefore we use the same hyper-parameters / arguments system.
+We recommend looking at their repo or sample scripts under ./demo_scripts.

+# L1 Adaptive control Parameters
+The cutoff frequency (&omega_c) and the switching threshold (&epsilon) can be modified in ./libs/misc/data_handling/rollout_sampler.py

 ## Run other experiments
 Run experiments using the following command: